 He touched Sam's elbow.
-The jolt felt like a cattle prod.
-Sam snatched his arm out of the way, but Caruso had already started walking away and Sam had to go in the same direction to get back to the lobby.
-He followed, seething.
+Sam snatched his arm out of the way, but Caruso had already started walking away, and Sam had to go in the same direction to get back to the lobby.
+He followed, reining his anger in as hard as he could.